Zaighamabbas1234/Mobile-Sales-Dashboard/README.md

 ---

-### 5. 🗺️ Sales by City
+### 5. Sales by City:

-A **map visualization** represents total sales geographically.
+A map visualization represents total sales geographically.
 This provides insights into:

-* Sales distribution by city
+* Sales distribution by city.
-* High-performing locations
+* High-performing locations.
-* Geographic sales patterns
+* Geographic sales patterns.

 ---